AERodgers/plugin_getTimeAndF0Data/README.md

     Offers the option to check the pitch contour and correct any pitch halving or doubling errors.

 ## Notes
 1. The pitch contour is interpolated to mitigate against undefined F0 values.
+If there are (for any reason) still undefined time points, a warning appears in the Info window.
 2. A value of -1 in the F0_level column means no associated level value was found in the TextGrid.
 3. This there may be some idiosyncrasies in the script as it was designed to aid a fellow PhD student's research.